gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 1. Click **Commit**.
 1. On your left, under "Unstaged changes", click the little checkmark icon to stage the changes.
-1. Write a commit message and hit **Commit**
+1. Write a commit message and click **Commit**.

-Now, if you go back to the merge request you should see not only the test passing, but the application deployed as a [review app](index.md#auto-review-apps).
+Now, if you go back to the merge request you should not only see the test passing, but also the application deployed as a [review app](index.md#auto-review-apps).
 You can visit it by following the URL in the merge request.
 The changes that we previously made should be there.